vctls/adldap2-bundle/README.md

 # Adldap2 Integration for Symfony

 This bundle helps you to use [adldap2](https://github.com/Adldap2/Adldap2) library with Symfony.
-This personal fork is not packaged (yet).
+This personal fork is not packaged.
 I've changed a few things to make it work with adldap2 v6.1.

 ## Installation